Pedestrian Safety Tips for Students: Navigating Crosswalks and Intersections

 Avoid Distractions

 Encourage your child to avoid using headphones while walking and pay attention to the street instead of their phone.
-With headphones on, they may not hear approaching vehicles or a car honking at them.
+With headphones in, a child cannot reliably hear approaching vehicles, a driver’s horn, or other critical warning sounds.
+Even a momentary lapse in attention near traffic can have serious consequences.

 Walk Safely